-Compared to the rest of the Silicon Valley market, the Oyster Point region has lower rates, so you should have no trouble finding a great deal in this undervalued submarket.
+Compared to the rest of the Silicon Valley market, the Oyster Point submarket has less expensive rates, so you should have no trouble finding a great deal in this depreciated submarket.

-In the last 90 days, 8 listings have come on the market, which means spaces are probably going fast.
-You'll want to be prepared to tour spaces as quick as possible.
-About 75% of the available space in the Oyster Point are subleases, so you might be able to sign a shorter term by taking over a previous lease.
-There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.
+In the last 90 days, 8 listings have been made available, which means new availabilities might be leasing quickly.
+You'll want to be prepared to make an offer immediately.
+About 213% of the available leases in the Oyster Point are subleases, so you might be able to sign a shorter term by taking over a previous lease.
+There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

-Even though the median size is 153,100 sqft, there are still 0 new availabilities below 2,000 sqft.
-Most properties in this area are around 4 stories.
-Most buildings in this region were built in 2003 and are Class A.
+Even though the median size is 2,930 sqft, there are still 0 leases below 2,000 sqft.
+Most properties in this market are approximately 4 floors.
+Most buildings in this area were built in 2003 and are Class A.

 Utilities is the dominant industry in this market.
 Commute by car is the most popular way to get to work amongst Oyster Point folk.
 Commuting around 15 minutes a day is the norm for those who opt to reside in this part of town.